reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 Reaktoro is a general-purpose chemical solver that avoids as much as possible presuming specific assumptions about your problems.
 Thus, you need to specify how your chemical system should be defined.
-This encompass the specification of all phases in the system as well as the chemical species that compose each phase.
-By using the ``ChemicalEditor`` class, you can conveniently achieve this as shown below:
+This encompasses the specification of all phases in the system as well as the chemical species that compose each phase.
+By using the `ChemicalEditor`_ class, you can conveniently achieve this as shown below:

 .. literalinclude:: ../../../../demos/python/demo-equilibrium-co2-solubility-nacl-brine.py
     :start-at: Step 3
     :end-before: Step 4

-In this step, we create an object of class ``ChemicalEditor`` and specify that an **aqueous phase** and a **gaseous phase** should be considered in the chemical system.
+In this step, we create an object of class `ChemicalEditor`_ and specify that an **aqueous phase** and a **gaseous phase** should be considered in the chemical system.
 The aqueous phase is defined such that its species are all those aqueous species in the selected thermodynamic database that can be